not-your-average-devil/AI_agents/AI_Summarizer/README.md

 ## Tutorial to Build From Scratch

-Follow this really cool tutorial to start building your own AI agent from scratch:
+Follow this really cool tutorial to start from scratch:
 [https://www.youtube.com/watch?v=1h6lfzJ0wZw](https://www.youtube.com/watch?v=1h6lfzJ0wZw)

 ---

-After you have your model up and running, check out my `main.py` file to get a deeper understanding of how everything works under the hood.
+After you have your program up and running, check out my `main.py` file to get a deeper understanding of how everything works under the hood.